drench/futilities/README.markdown

 	For more information: [http://dren.ch/apache-config-finder/](http://dren.ch/apache-config-finder/)

+* ## alac2mp3

+    When I buy music from Bandcamp, I choose Apple Lossless, since, unlike FLAC, iTunes can play the format.
+Since I have devices that won't play ALAC, I want mp3 format as well.
+I can make iTunes do the conversion, but it's no fun at all, so I wrote alac2mp3.
+I haven't tried, but this thing may also convert AAC (iTunes store) format files to mp3 as well.

+    Requires `afconvert` (standard on OS X), `lame`, Ruby with the taglib gem, and ALACs.

 * ## cpansion

 	If you, like me, find yourself on the edge of your seat awaiting